-With temperatures decreasing and Covid-19 still present in communities, families with dementia may be facing heightened feelings of social isolation, worry and stress.
+With temperatures decreasing, families with dementia may be facing heightened feelings of social isolation, worry and stress.

 Due to communication difficulties, a person with dementia may not be able to explain how they’re feeling during the cold, and what they need to maintain health and warmth.
 They could forget to wear appropriate clothing, such as fleeces and hats or even forget to turn on the heating.

 That’s why it’s important to be prepared.
 We’ve put together the below to help you watch out for certain behaviours, and to manage them as best as you can.

 Indoor activities and stimulation